ajaykrish244/ScheduleBot/README.md

 As an upgrade we have added a group scheduling feature.
 Previously, the bot was able to schedule events and event types for a single user in DMs.
 However, now ,one can mention the users of the channel and for each mentioned user, the schedule gets created.

 Previously, the events and all other data were stored in a file-folder hierarchy and in csv files.
 Now, all the data gets stored efficiently in a mySQL database.
 Schedules are now read, written and updated on the configured database.

+:muscle: What's new in V5:
+---
+1. ```/typeedit``` - This feature enables users to modify existing event types, allowing them to edit the event type name, start time, and end time according to their preferences.

+2. ```/quickschedule <event_type>```- This functionality enables users to schedule an event based on the specified event type within the next 24 hours, provided that time slot is available.

+3. ```/searchEvent``` - This feature enables users to verify if a specific event has already been scheduled, preventing the inadvertent rescheduling of the same event.

+4. Improved UI:<br/>
+   1. A dropdown box that allows users to view commands categorized by specific categories, avoiding the clutter of having all commands in a single message.<br/>
+   2. A ```/slash``` command that enables users to select a command instead of requiring them to manually type it out each time.
+   3. When the user chooses ```/schedule```, a form will appear, allowing them to provide all the necessary details in a single instance.

 ## Future features
 These are example features that could be added to ScheduleBot in the future.